ShubhamChndrvnshi/CandyContracts/README.md

 # CandyCreatorV1A Governance
 Variant of the CandyCreatorV1A base contract that restricts the owner from releasing funds without first passing a community vote by the token holders.
 Thank you to the authors and maintainers of the [ERC721A](https://github.com/chiru-labs/ERC721A) repository for making this possible.

+There are two variants of this token:
+CandyCreatorVoterVeto
+CandyCreatorVoterApprove

+# CandyCreatorVoterApprove
+This governance variant of the CandyCreatorV1A base contract requires the contract owner to propose a release of some percentage of the contract balance (measured in basis points).
+If this proposal is not explicitly approved by the token holders, it does not pass and nothing happens.
+At each proposal stage, voters can choose 3 options.

+There is added security in this variant in that contract owners can't 'sneakily' pass a proposal (in CandyCreatorVoterVeto, proposals pass by default).
+However, this added benefit is matched by the fact that project creators / contract owners will have to convince their community members to vote and pay a gas fee for the on-chain voting just to release funds to the owner (it is hard to convince people to spend money for a transaction fee that just enriches another party).

+## Abstain from voting
+If the token holder abstains from voting, they are voting for nothing to occur.
+If they abstain, and enough token holders do also, nothing will occur on the contract.

+## Approve the withdrawal proposal
+Call `vote(true)` to cast your votes to approve the proposal.

 ## Voting
 ### Proposing a release (Project Creator)
 In order for the contract owner to release funds from the contract into their own account, they must first propose a release measured in basis points measured out of 10,000.